 Semple, Noel.
 (2017).
-Legal Services Regulation in Canada: Plus Ça Change?. https://scholar.uwindsor.ca/lawpub/29
+Legal Services Regulation in Canada: Plus Ça Change?.
+International Perspectives on the Regulation of Lawyers and Legal Services.

+https://scholar.uwindsor.ca/lawpub/59

 This Contribution to Book is brought to you for free and open access by the Faculty of Law at Scholarship at UWindsor.
 It has been accepted for inclusion in Law Publications by an authorized administrator of Scholarship at UWindsor.
 For more information, please contact scholarship@uwindsor.ca.